-15.7 - All litter must be taken away from the Festival site.
+15.7 - All litter must be taken away from the festival site.

 15.9 - Where applicable boats or vessels must comply with the requirements of the Boat Safety Scheme.

 15.10 - All boats or vessels navigating on the river after dark must be equipped with the correct type of navigation lights to comply with the Environmental Agency Regulations.
-Vessels not equipped will not be allowed to navigate after dark.

 15.12 - Boat and vessel owners or users and passengers use the river and the moorings at their own risk and Henley Festival accepts no liability for any lack of or availability of facilities, loss or damage to boats vessels and property and persons or accepts any third-party liability whatsoever.